It’s day 5 of 12 tales from behind the lens at The Ledbury

 As well as taking pictures of the culinary artistry which was presented before me I also had to create an evoking portrait of Brett for the article.
 He’d been telling us about his love of game and that he did a lot of his own hunting.
 When he mentioned the 1st deer he’d shot was mounted in the stairway to the kitchen, it became clear where the shot would have to be taken.

-We all had a good laugh at this, like I say, I’m still chuckling now.
+We all had a good laugh at this as I say, I’m still chuckling now.
 These are the times that make what I do such a joy.
-I take my work very seriously without taking myself serious.
-It’s a good job too, because it has a pretty unflattering way to deal with ego.
+I take my work very seriously without taking myself seriously.
+It’s a good job too because it has a pretty unflattering way to deal with ego.

 This shot ran in issue #119 Art Culinaire Magazine and it’s one of my proudest moments.
 You can read more about my London trip with Art Culinaire in a previous post, just click the link.